julielsa/SQL/README.md

 > ## SQL Portfolio
 ### Welcome! 🤩

 _Explore my assortment of SQL projects in this repository!
-It houses a variety of SQL scripts I've crafted._
+It houses a variety of SQL scripts I've crafted during my Break Into Tech Course by Charlotte Chaze._

 You're welcome to take a look at them and I encourage you to reach out if you have any questions or need additional details. 🖌️